Manu’s Menu

 Instructions

-1. Put the milk, lemon zest and cinnamon bark in a pot.
-Bring to a boil, then put the fire off and let the lemon zest and cinnamon infuse the milk for 30 to 60 minutes.
-Then sieve the mixture.
+1. Put the milk, lemon zest, and cinnamon bark in a pot.
+Bring it to a boil, then turn off the heat and let the lemon zest and cinnamon infuse the milk for 30 to 60 minutes.
+Then strain the mixture.

-2. In a separate bowl, whisk together the egg yolks, sugar and corn starch until white and fluffy.
+2. In a separate bowl, whisk together the egg yolks, sugar, and cornstarch until pale and fluffy.

-3. Put the egg yolk mixture on the fire and slowly add the milk, while whisking constantly.
+3. Place the egg yolk mixture over medium heat and slowly pour in the warm milk while whisking constantly.

-4. Cook on a medium flame until it boils and the cream thickens.
-It will be quite frothy at the beginning, but the foam will disappear once it starts to boil (at this point, the crema catalana will be ready).
+4. Cook over medium heat until it starts to boil and the cream thickens.
+It will be frothy at first, but the foam will disappear once it begins to boil (at this point, the crema catalana is ready).

-5. Divide the cream between 8 ramekins and let it cool down.
-When at room temperature, put it in the fridge until you are ready to serve it.
+5. Divide the cream among 8 ramekins and let it cool.
+Once it reaches room temperature, refrigerate it until you are ready to serve.

-6. Just before serving, sprinkle ½ tablespoon of sugar on each crema catalana and brûlée it using a torch.
+6. Just before serving, sprinkle ½ tablespoon of sugar on each crema catalana and brûlée it with a torch.

 7. Serve immediately.